Skip to Content

 If you wish to meet the care provider before services start, we can set up an interview, trial, phone, or video call to determine whether the candidate will be a good fit in your loved one’s home.

 All caregivers are screened thoroughly to determine the quality of their work.
-Recruiters stay in contact with active workers weekly while Client Relationship Managers and Directors will stay in contact with clients weekly.
+Recruiters stay in contact with active workers weekly while Client Managers will stay in contact with clients weekly.

-As an organization, LifeWorx caregivers have provided in-home care to elderly adults for more than 15 years.
+As an organization, LifeWorx caregivers have provided in-home care to elderly adults for more than 20 years.
 Over this time, we’ve cared for seniors and families with a wide range of care needs.
-Over the years, as your loved one’s care needs change, our caregivers will quickly adapt to these changes by adjusting your loved one’s care plan.
+As your loved one’s care needs change, our caregivers will quickly adapt to these changes by adjusting your loved one’s care plan.

 When you speak with our team, make sure to note any unique needs your loved one may have.